TikhonJelvis/RL-book/book/chapter1/chapter1.md

 There is no simple single answer to these questions.
 No two programming challenges are identical and the same challenge has many reasonable solutions.
 A solid design will not be completely clear up-front; it helps to have a clear direction in mind, but expect to revisit specific decisions over time.
 That's exactly what we did with the code for this book: we had a vision for a Python Reinforcement Learning framework that matched the topics we present, but as we wrote more and more of the book, we revised the framework code as we came up with better ideas or found new requirements our previous design did not cover.

 We might have no easy answers, but we do have patterns and principles that — in our experience — consistently produce quality code.
-Taken together, these ideas form a philosophy of code design oriented around defining and combining *abstractions** that reflect how we think about our domain.
+Taken together, these ideas form a philosophy of code design oriented around defining and combining **abstractions**\index{abstraction|textbf} that reflect how we think about our domain.
 Since code itself can point to specific design ideas and capabilities, there's a feedback loop: expanding the programming abstractions we've designed can help us find new algorithms and functionality, improving our understanding of the domain.

-Just what *is* an abstraction\index{abstraction}?
+Just what *is* an abstraction?
 An appropriately abstract question!
 An abstraction is a "compound idea": a single concept that combines multiple separate ideas into one.
 We can combine ideas along two axes:

   * We can *compose* different concepts together, thinking about how they behave as one unit.
 A car engine has thousands of parts that interact in complex ways, but we can think about it as a single object for most purposes.
   * We can *unify* different concepts by identifying how they are similar.
 Different breeds of dogs might look totally different, but we can think of all of them as dogs.